segundofarina/StickMan/README.md

-### Adding additional movements
+### Adding additional actions
-There is a basic set of movements included in every stickman code.
+There is a basic set of actions included in every stickman code.
 If you need more you are free to create them and include them.
-To include an external library of movements you need to add a the following code before the `start` function.
+You can add additional movements to the languague by creating your own library.
+To include an external library of actions you need to add a the following code before the `start` function.
 ```
 include yourFile.stLib